What Do Ducks Eat?

 This duck is quite different from those we’re used to seeing in ponds and lakes in urban environments.
 It’s a large, fast bird with a streamlined body and a very long, narrow bill.
 In addition, it has serrated internal teeth that act as a hook to make it easier for it to catch prey.

-As you can imagine, the great yellowhammer is mainly piscivorous (it feeds on live fish).
+As you can imagine, the common merganser is mainly piscivorous (it feeds on live fish).
 It hunts fish in both fresh and salt water, although it doesn’t miss the opportunity to prey on mollusks, crustaceans, insect larvae, and other invertebrates.
 Very sporadically it also feeds on small mammals, reptiles, and amphibians.

 It seems that the tone of the plumage of the males depends to some extent on the carotenoids ingested in their diet.

 We’ve already explored the different dietary choices of several very different species of ducks.
 In conclusion, we’d like to summarise the diet of the Mallard in captivity (Anas platyrhynchos):

 - When they’re young (up to 3 weeks of age), ducklings are fed on specific feed for young.
 The percentage of protein provided at this stage is high – at 18-20%.

 - Between 3 and 20 weeks of life, the transition to a young duck or chicken feed can be made.
 This should contain 15% protein.